rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 SR: There is nothing Drupal specific that Breakpoint helps with.
 Breakpoint, like Sass, was built to be backend independent.
-This means that if you are building any site, regardless of if it’s a Drupal site or a Node site or a static site, Breakpoint is able to do its job handily without being caught up in being tied to a specific backend technology.
+This means that if you are building any site, regardless of if it's a Drupal site or a Node site or a static site, Breakpoint is able to do its job handily without being caught up in being tied to a specific backend technology.

-MW: One of the things I love about working with Sass is that it’s not Drupal-specific, and it’s meant to be used anywhere on the web.
+MW: One of the things I love about working with Sass is that it's not Drupal-specific, and it's meant to be used anywhere on the web.
 Breakpoint follows that example.

 **IB: Is Breakpoint a successor to